Can Elysium’s “Basis” Pill Really Make You Younger?

 In the lab, mice and worms live longer by ingesting certain ingredients, which are over-the-counter compounds that people can take to combat aging.
 The compound is believed to cause effects similar to a diet that is severely short on calories.

 Dietary restriction is a proven way to make mice live longer, and Rhesus monkeys, too.
-Sharing 93% of their genome with humans (1), these monkeys are the species closest to us biologically that have undergone extensive calorie restriction studies to examine the impact on longevity.
+Sharing 93% of their genome with humans (1), these monkeys are the species closest to us biologically that have undergone extensive calorie restriction studies to look at the impact on longevity.

 Simply put, scientists pretty much agree that if even you, human person, can put up with about a 30% reduction in your caloric intake – as long is it’s pumped with nutrition – you may be able to live longer, and healthier.